 Applique letters are always in fashion.
 They are favorites for decorating Tshirts, bags, quilts, Bed linen, pillowcases etc. Here are the easiest and the best methods to make the perfect applique letters

 How to easily design the letter for your applique letter.

-Get a print out of your letter shape.
-Open your MS paint – most every computer has this program.
+Get a printout of your letter shape.
+Open your MS paint – almost every computer has this program.

 Method 1 for Applique letters